Frovu/crw/README.md

 ## Generic columns

-First hour is only included when offset is zero or offset is positive and event starts at hour start:
+POI hour is only included when offset is zero or offset is positive and event starts at hour start:
 ```
 [ons] (18:40) -> 18:40
 [ons]+<1> (18:00) -> 18:00